Positive reinforcement is a preferred disciplinary strategy in positive parenting because this method doesn’t involve aversive measures or punishment.

 1. Non-tangible awards are preferred over tangible rewards

-2. Offer positive, constructive feedback as a reward
+2. Offer positive feedback as a reward

 If the child took out the trash, consider praising them with a statement like, “Thank you!
-You did an excellent job typing the trash up nice and tight.”
+You did a great job tying the trash up nice and tight.”

 3. When using praises, praise for the quality of action

 Praise should not be given for just completing a task.